Azure/iot-identity-service/identity/mock-dps-server/README.md

  - `--server-cert-chain`: Path to server cert chain, starting with the leaf and ending with the root.
  - `--server-key`: Server cert key.

+Optional arguments:
+ - `--trust-bundle-certs-dir`: Directory of DPS trust bundle certificates.
+The trust bundle will contain all parsable certificates in this directory.
+ - `--enable-identity-certs`: Enable DPS identity certificate issuance.

 ## TLS server certificate

 Since DPS only accepts requests over TLS, mock-dps-server needs a TLS server certificate.
 See [mock-dps-cert-gen.sh](../../ci/mock-dps-tests/mock-dps-cert-gen.sh) for an example on how to generate a root CA certificate and TLS server certificate for mock-dps-server.